 Accordingly, the tax value of the assets revalued in the subsidiaries' financial statements is higher than their carrying amount in the Salcef Group's consolidated financial statements.
 This difference led to the recognition of deferred tax assets (IRES - corporate income tax and IRAP - regional productivity tax) in the consolidated financial statements at 31 December 2020 in accordance with IAS 12.
-The deferred tax assets will reverse starting from 2021 and in subsequent years when the subsidiaries that applied the revaluation fully deduct the greater depreciation arising from the revaluation in the calculation of current taxes (IRES and IRAP), while such greater depreciation is reversed in the Salcef Group's interim consolidated financial statements.
+The deferred tax assets reverse starting from 2021 as the subsidiaries that applied the revaluation fully deduct the greater depreciation arising from the revaluation in the calculation of current taxes (IRES and IRAP), while such greater depreciation is reversed in the Salcef Group's interim consolidated financial statements.